 Clairemont Lutheran Church

 (see map below)

-Currently an adjunct faculty member in the Department of Music at the University of San Diego, Mr. Negron served as a faculty member at the Conservatory of Music of Puerto Rico and the School of Fine Arts in Carolina, Puerto Rico.
-Former Conductor of the Overture Strings by the San Diego Youth Symphony and Conservatory, where he collaborated as a community artist teacher of the Opus Project, inspired by the success of the El Sistema movement in Venezuela.
+Currently an adjunct faculty member in the Department of Music at the University of San Diego, Mr. Negron served as a faculty member at the Conservatory of Music of Puerto Rico and the School of Fine Arts in Carolna, Puerto Rico.
+He is also a former conductor of the Overture Strings of the San Diego Youth Symphony and Conservatory, where he collaborated as a community artist teacher of the Opus Project, inspired by the success of the El Sistema movement in Venezuela.

-In addition to serving under numerous magnificent conductors, Mr. Negron has been afforded the opportunity to share the stage with a multitude of nationally and internationally acclaimed musicians: Yo-Yo Ma, Sara Chang, Sholomo Mintz, Lynn Harrel, Elmar Oliveiras, Emerson String Quartet, Joshua Bell, Roberto Diaz, Paul Neubauer, Gary Carr, Olgo Kern, Andrea Bocelli, Placido Domingo, Elugenia Zukerman, Anton Kuerti, Ana Maria Martinez, Elizabeth Blumenstock, Robert Mealy and Mary Wilson.
+In addition to serving under numerous magnificent conductors, Mr. Negron has shared the stage with a multitude of nationally and internationally acclaimed musicians: Yo-Yo Ma, Sara Chang, Sholomo Mintz, Lynn Harrel, Elmar Oliveira, Emerson String Quartet, Joshua Bell, Roberto Diaz, Paul Neubauer, Gary Carr, Olgo Kern, Andrea Bocelli, Placido Domingo, Elugenia Zukerman, Anton Kuerti, Ana Maria Martinez, Elizabeth Blumenstock, Robert Mealy and Mary

-Continually seeking instruction and increasing his knowledge and skill level, Mr. Negron has participated in master classes with the likes of Bruno Pasquier, Harmut Rohde, Roberto Diaz, Gerald Causse, Marta Gulyas, Evan Wilson, Luis Biava Sr., the Tokyo String Quartet, Jesse Levine, Elizabeth Blumenstock, Robert Mealy and Stefano Marcocchi.
+Continually seeking instruction and increasing his knowledge and skill level, Mr Negron has participated in master classes with Bruno Pasquier, Harmut Rohde, Roberto Diaz, Gerald Causse, Marta Gulyas, Evan Wilson, Luis Biava Sr., the Tokyo String Quartet, Jesse Levine, Elizabeth Blumenstock, Robert Mealy and Stefano Marcocchi.